yujunz/gitlab.com-runbooks/docs/patroni/geo-patroni-cluster.md

     ```

 2. Backup config files and delete data directory.
 We need to backup config files
-   because we will use wal-e backups from production to restore the data
+   because we will use wal-g backups from production to restore the data
-   directory, however wal-e backups does not contain config files.
+   directory, however wal-g backups does not contain config files.
 We will have
    to copy the backed up config files back to data directory after restore:

     ```sh